Call +1.800.397.3348 or contact your travel advisor

 - Welcome reception and/or bon voyage dinner (in Puerto Natales)

-- Select pre- and post-cruise meals on the days of the included hotel nights (up to two breakfasts and two dinners, dependent on flight changes)
+- Select pre- and post-cruise meals on the days of the included hotel nights, dependent on flight changes

-- Transfers between airport and hotel as per itinerary
+- Transfers between airport and hotel as per noted in the itinerary

-- Lindblad Expeditions’ standard expedition inclusions, such as water and shore excursions, the guidance of our leading expedition staff, onboard snacks and meals, non-alcoholic and alcoholic beverages, the use of ship amenities, onboard presentations, and much more
+- National Geographic-Lindblad Expeditions' standard expedition inclusions, such as water and shore excursions, the guidance of our leading expedition staff, onboard snacks and meals, non-alcoholic and alcoholic beverages (premium brands available for purchase), the use of ship amenities, onboard presentations, and much more

 *NOTE: Mandatory private charter flights to/from Puerto Natales, Chile, and King George Island in Antarctica will be provided at an additional cost.